Cephalopod size: Other squid taxa

 Onykia robusta, previously known as Moroteuthis robusta and sometimes called the robust clubhook squid, has a mantle length of up to 200 cm.
 Some older records exceed this, such as the 91.5 in ML reported by Verrill (1876:237) from a specimen with a total length of 14 ft (excluding the ends of the tentacles, which had been destroyed).
 Nesis (1987:192) likewise gave a maximum mantle length of 230 cm, but Roper & Jereb (2010i:364) wrote that "this old record might be in error", with the species commonly growing to 160 cm ML.
 Glaubrecht & Salcedo-Vargas (2004:66) provided a maximum total length of 4–6 m.
 Literature sources give a maximum weight of 50 kg.
 There exist numerous published records of large individuals of this species.

 The Humboldt squid (Dosidicus gigas), also known as the 'jumbo squid', grows to a maximum mantle length of at least 120 cm, if not 150 cm.
 The largest animals are found off the western coast of South America; northern populations reach 100 cm ML, and in general 50–80 cm ML is more typical for the species.
 Southern populations may have a total length approaching 2.5 m, and possibly up to 12 ft.
-Again, specimens from the northern hemisphere are much smaller, with those off the Californian coast reaching total lengths of less than 1.7 m.
+Again, specimens from the Northern Hemisphere are much smaller, with those off the Californian coast reaching total lengths of less than 1.7 m.
 The Humboldt squid commonly attains a weight of around 20–30 kg and can reach a maximum of 50 kg.
 There are anecdotal reports of much larger individual animals, including from diver Scott Cassell, who has dived with Humboldt squid over 300 times (reportedly more than any other person).

-Kondakovia longimana, sometimes known as the giant warty squid, is a little known species with a circum-Antarctic distribution in the Southern Ocean.
+Moroteuthopsis longimana, previously Kondakovia longimana and sometimes known as the giant warty squid, is a little known species with a circum-Antarctic distribution in the Southern Ocean.
 The largest complete specimen, found floating at the surface off the South Orkney Islands, had a mantle length of 108 cm, but a damaged female specimen with an estimated mantle length of around 150 cm is known.
 The largest complete specimen had a wet weight of 29 kg.
 The species' maximum weight has been estimated at 50 kg.